Two-timescale Extragradient for Finding Local Minimax Points: Local minimax points and the limit points of two-timescale EG

 The analyses of the stability properties are based on Definition~\ref{def:stab}, so the Jacobian matrices, of the systems \eqref{eqn:tt-ode2} and \eqref{eqn:discreteEG}, play a central role.
-Hence, in this section, for convenience, the Jacobian matrix at a given equilibrium point $\vecz^*$ will be denoted by $\vecJ_\tau^* \coloneqq \vecJ_\tau(\vecz^*)$.
+Hence, in this section, for convenience, the Jacobian matrix at a given equilibrium point $\vz^*$ will be denoted by $\mJ_\tau^* \coloneqq \mJ_\tau(\vz^*)$.
 Meanwhile, similar to Theorem~\ref{thm:gda-stable}, the upcoming stability results share a property of being held for all $\tau$ larger than a certain threshold.
-So for simplicity, we introduce the following notion of $\infty$-EG. \begin{definition} We say that $\vecz^*$ is a strict linearly stable equilibrium point of $\infty$-EG if, there exists some $\tau^\star$ such that, for any $\tau > \tau^\star$ the point $\vecz^*$ is a strict linearly stable equilibrium point of $\tau$-EG. \end{definition}
+So for simplicity, we introduce the following notion of $\infty$-EG. \begin{defn} We say that $\vz^*$ is a strict linearly stable equilibrium point of $\infty$-EG if, there exists some $\tau^\star$ such that, for any $\tau > \tau^\star$ the point $\vz^*$ is a strict linearly stable equilibrium point of $\tau$-EG. \end{defn}